Zumratjon Nazarova

-Zumratjon Nazarova (born 27 May 1992) is an Uzbekistani footballer who plays as a defender for Women's Championship club Bunyodkor.
+Zumratjon Nazarova (born 27 May 1992) is an Uzbek professional footballer who plays as a defender for Women's Championship club FC Bunyodkor.
 She is also a futsal player, and represented Uzbekistan internationally in both football and futsal.

-Club career

-Nazarova has played for Bunyodkor in Uzbekistan.

 International career

 Nazarova has been capped for Uzbekistan at senior level in both football and futsal.
 In football, she represented Uzbekistan at the 2016 AFC Women's Olympic Qualifying Tournament and the 2018 AFC Women's Asian Cup qualification.

 In futsal, Nazarova played for Uzbekistan at the 2018 AFC Women's Futsal Championship.